 What are the symptoms?

-The most common symptoms of strep throat are a sudden and severe sore throat, pain when you swallow, and fever.
-Other symptoms include swollen tonsils and lymph nodes and white or yellow spots on the back of a bright red throat.
-You may also have a headache and belly pain.
+The most common symptoms are a sudden and severe sore throat, pain when you swallow, and fever.
+Other symptoms may include swollen tonsils, large lymph nodes, and white or yellow spots on the tonsils.
+You may also have tiny red spots on the roof of your mouth, a headache, and belly pain.

 How is it diagnosed?